 The procedure is performed by a Radiologist and two Radiographers.
-During imaging, you are lying still on your back on the procedure table.
-The procedure is performed under local anaesthesia or general anaesthesia.
+During imaging, you are lying still on your back on the x-ray table.
+The procedure is performed under local anaesthesia.

-A thin plastic tube, or catheter, is inserted through the femoral artery into the area to be imaged, through which a contrast agent is injected and X-rays are taken at the same time.
-After the imaging, a thin plastic tube is inserted into the vessel to be treated / examined.
-An embolic agent is then injected into the area to be treated.
+A thin plastic tube, or catheter, is inserted through the femoral artery into the vessel to be imaged, through which a contrast agent is injected.
+X-rays are taken at the same time.
+After the imaging, a very thin plastic tube is inserted into the stenosis to be treated, through which the mesh tube or stent is inserted.